knative/community/TRADEMARK-COMMITTEE.md

 The Trademark Committee is composed of company representatives from companies which have substantially contributed to Knative over the last year, as well as the trademark holder.
-These representatives shall be confirmed by the Knative Steering Committee; companies which have a currently-unfilled seat on the Trademark Committee may veto decisions made while the seat was empty as if those decisions had been made at the time of confirmation.
+Companies which have a currently-unfilled seat on the Trademark Committee may veto decisions made in the 5 business days prior to the selection of the representative.

 Company representatives serving on the Trademark Committee may individually resign or be removed from their seats by their affiliated company with at least 5 days notice.

 For the 2020 year, one seat is assigned to each of Google, IBM/RedHat, and VMware.
-The committee shall review this composition and the selection rules at least annually in October of each year (to be aligned with the Steering elections process).

 ### Maintaining the Trademark Committee